 Products that Can Save You Money in the Long Term

 So let’s get started and look at some specific products and services that are likely to wind up being a great purchase.

 One of the easiest ways to save money is to buy gift cards at below face value.
 Raise is a website where you can buy gift cards that other people don’t want to use.
 The amount of the discount will vary from one store to another, but you might be able to buy a $100 gift card for $90, or even less.

 Many restaurant gift cards are for sale on Raise at 10-20% discounts, and some even higher than that.
-I started buying gift cards on Raise in early 2018 and it quickly became one of my favorite ways to save money.
+I started buying gift cards on Raise a few years ago and it quickly became one of my favorite ways to save money.
 Raise offers a one-year money-back guarantee on all purchases, so you don’t have to worry about getting ripped off.

 There are also some other sites like CardCash and CardPool that are very similar to Raise.
 The guarantee at CardCash is only 45 days.
 CardPool has a one-year guarantee, but the selection at Raise tends to be a lot better, at least based on my experience.